sagescherrytree/Performance-Lab-2025/README.md

 ## Clone, Build and Run

-The source code consists of a CMake build structure similar to [Project 0](https://github.com/CIS565-Fall-2022/Project0-CUDA-Getting-Started).
+The source code consists of a CMake build structure similar to [Project 0](https://github.com/CIS5650-Fall-2024/Project0-CUDA-Getting-Started).
 Clone this repository from Github and then run the instructions below.

 1. From the `Performance-Lab` directory, run:
-    * Windows: `cmake -B build -S . -G "Visual Studio 17 2022" -A x64` to generate the Visual Studio project.
+    * Windows: `cmake -B build -S . -G "Visual Studio 17 2022"` to generate the Visual Studio project.
 You may choose a different Visual Studio version.
-    * Linux: `cmake -B build -S . -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug` to generate the makefiles.
+    * Linux: `cmake -B build -S . -G "Unix Makefiles"` to generate the makefiles.
 2. Open the generated `PerformanceLab.sln` project from the `build` directory.
 3. Build the project in Visual Studio.
 (Note that there are Debug and Release configuration options.)
 4. Run.
 Make sure you run the `transpose` target (not `ALL_BUILD`) by right-clicking it and selecting "Set as StartUp Project".